thegiftofgabes/fantasypunk-netlify/content/quickstart/_02-players.md

 ---
-weight: 2
+weight: 02
-title: "cast"
+title: "players"
-description: All players have Roles and Responsibilities to collaborate on a fun, safe game.
+description: "All players have Roles and Responsibilities to collaborate on a fun, safe game."
 ---

 # roles